soulgraph/soulscript-spec/README.md

 ## Disclosure: how soulgraph benefits from the adoption of soulscript

-We want to make it as easy as possible for developers to add persistent memory, real-time comms and other "soft-skills" to their agents.
-Soulgraph is a platform, with a token on Solana, that provides a way to do this.
-If popular agent frameworks, and developers, adopt soulscript, it makes our lives much easier when it comes to building integrations.
+Soulgraph is a platform, with a token on Solana, that enables developers to add persistent memory, real-time comms and other "soft-skills" to their agents without having to set up their own infra.
+If popular agent frameworks (and in turn, developers) adopt soulscript, it makes our lives much easier when it comes to building integrations.

-# Navigating the repo